brikis98/yevgeniy-brikman-homepage/_posts/2014-08-26-the-cathedral-and-the-bazaar.md

 As usual, I've saved some of my favorite quotes from the book:

 The idea of open source has been pursued, realized, and cherished over those thirty years by a vigorous tribe of partisans native to the Internet.
-These are the people who proudly call themselves "hackers"‚Äînot as the term is now abused by journalists to mean a computer criminal, but in its true and original sense of an enthusiast, an artist, a tinkerer, a problem solver, an expert.
+These are the people who proudly call themselves "hackers"—not as the term is now abused by journalists to mean a computer criminal, but in its true and original sense of an enthusiast, an artist, a tinkerer, a problem solver, an expert.

-The hacker culture and its successes pose by example some fundamental questions about human motivation, the organization of work, the future of professionalism, and the shape of the firm‚Äîand about how all of these things will change and evolve in the information-rich post-scarcity economies of the 21st century and beyond.
+The hacker culture and its successes pose by example some fundamental questions about human motivation, the organization of work, the future of professionalism, and the shape of the firm—and about how all of these things will change and evolve in the information-rich post-scarcity economies of the 21st century and beyond.

 Every good work of software starts by scratching a developer's personal itch.